mghro/nodm/README.md

  * `NODM_X_TIMEOUT`
     Timeout (in seconds) to wait for X to be ready to accept connections.
 If X is not ready before this timeout, it is killed and restarted.

+## Compilation

+Clone repository, enter to it via a terminal and type

+ * ./autogen.sh
+ * ./configure
+ * make